ToTheHien/Landsat-8-Image-Supervised-Classification-using-Google-Earth-Engine-/README.md

 - Timeline: 2013 to 2017
 - Data: Landsat 8

-In this project, we examine the land cover/ land use change by supervised classification.
+In this project, we examine the land cover/ land use change by supervised classification on Google Earth Engine.